 In an emergency, a trauma kit is only as good as it works, works completely, and is in up-to-date condition.

-Proper maintenance ensures that all its components are ready to perform exactly as they should so we don’t have potentially life-threatening delays from expired or damaged supplies.
+Proper maintenance ensures that all its components are ready to perform exactly as they should, preventing potentially life-threatening delays caused by expired or damaged supplies.

-In this section, we’ll cover how to inspect, store, and adapt your trauma kit to remain reliable and relevant.
+This section will explore how to inspect, store, and adjust your trauma kit to ensure its reliability and up-to-dateness.

 A woman sitting on a couch holding a red first aid kit and examining a blister pack of tablets, showcasing the importance of having medications and first aid supplies readily available.